aeckar/hass/docs/kanary/kanary/-missing-protocol-exception/index.md

 [jvm]\
 class [MissingProtocolException](index.md) : [KanaryException](../-kanary-exception/index.md)

 Thrown when a class is expected to have a Kanary I/O protocol, but one has not been defined.
+Can be thrown during serialization or deserialization.

 ## Properties